 Q. What is the RSHL/street hockey?
 A. RSHL stands for Raleigh Street Hockey League.
-The RSHL is a player owned and operated street hockey league.
-Street hockey is a form of hockey played with a ball instead of a puck, and running instead of skating.
+The RSHL is a player-owned and -operated street hockey league.
+Also known as ball hockey or dek hockey, street hockey is a form of hockey played with a ball instead of a puck, and players run on foot instead of skate.
+The RSHL is one of the many great things to do in Raleigh.

 Q. Where and when does the league play?

 A. The RSHL plays its season games at XL Sports World in Apex, NC.
-League games are played on Sunday nights and start from 6pm to 10pm.
-Pick up games are held at XL sports.
-Visit the home page for updated times and information.
+League games are played on Sundays.
+Pick up games are generally held at XL Sports Apex as well, and occassionally at Jellybeans Cary.
+Visit the home page to subscribe to our email list for updated times and information.

 Q. What equipment is required and where can I buy equipment?